OrsanZ/OpenDarkCore/README.md

 Example:
 ```
-sudo OpenDarkCore --dpi 1 800 #Sets the DPI of the first profile to 800
+sudo opendarkcore --dpi 1 800 #Sets the DPI of the first profile to 800
 ```